Paliao/Algorithms/README.md

 # Algorithms

-The challenge is to do 1..3 algorithms a day!!
+The challenge is to do 5 algorithms per month in the folowing languages:

+* Ruby;

+* Javascript;